 Dear Fourth Grade Families,

 Hello!
-The 2020-2021 school year will be my twenty-first year in Loudoun County Public Schools.
+The 2021-2022 school year will be my twenty-second year in Loudoun County Public Schools.
 I’m a native Virginian who has lived entirely in its Piedmont Region.
 (This is an inside joke to anyone who knows the Virginia Studies topics.)
 After high school, I attended Randolph-Macon Woman’s College and Lynchburg College.

 I have high expectations for students because I want them to be successful in the classroom and life.
 Being a respectful, responsible, self-motivated learner is a part of that.
 At the same time, it is important to have a parent-student-teacher team approach to a child's education.
-This is a time of change for everyone as teachers and families learn to navigate the distance learning environment.
 If you have questions/comments about fourth grade, please contact me at email@example.com.